Frustrations of Doctor Appointments- Take Charge!

 Electronic Medical Record

-I spent the last 20 years working in military medicine.
+I spent 20 years working in military medicine.
 The military transitioned to an online electronic record starting about 2003.
 As a provider it’s great.
 You have access to patients’ labs, x-rays, prescription history and all medical visits (at least since about 2005 when the system was implimented worldwide).
 Some civilian providers and facilities are transitioning to some type of computer documentation program.
-Many, if not most however continue with handwritten charts and all of the difficulties that go along with them, not the least of which is reading multitudes of different handwritings.
+Many however continue with handwritten charts and all of the difficulties that go along with them, not the least of which is reading multitudes of different handwritings.
 I can’t always read my own writing.
 There are frequent situations where patients are seen with no form of written history record.
 Unfortunately there are other situations where providers don’t review an available medical record, for whatever reason.

 As an occupational therapist, I had an hour for new patients, and almost always reviewed my daily cases the night before to prepare.
 I could even review actual x-rays on my computer screen, which was important in orthopedic cases.
 Didn’t leave much time for a life, but having gotten less than satisfying medical care in so many instances myself, it was something I felt I had to do.